 If you have ever spent much time around a little one, then you probably know of the sleep magic that is: dinner, bath, book, bed.
-A predictable sequence of events, that is focused towards the parasympathetic nervous system – rest, digest, repair.
+A predictable sequence of events that is focused on the parasympathetic nervous system – rest, digest, repair.
 Somehow we recognise that routine works for kids, but you know who else it works for?
 Humans.
 Adults aren’t any different.

 Sleep has been a critical part of survival for all of our species evolution.
 To expect that suddenly we don’t need it in the quantity or quality of our ancestors is a fast-track to poor health.
 So be prepared to let go of FOMO, and… go to bed!